vitringr/vault/nodes/Triangle Mesh.md

 ## Storage

-One standard storage format is the _indexed triangle mesh_.
+One standard data storage format is the _indexed triangle mesh_.

 Consists of two lists:

 - **Vertices List**: Stores the position coordinates of vertices.
 - **Triangles List**: Stores triangles by three integers for each, where the integers index into the vertices list.

+Additional data per vertex is also commonly stored.